 - the blades can quickly toss small, light items such as garlic to the sides of the bowl.
 You need to either turn off the machine, unlatch the bowl, remove the lid and push it down, or if your recipe is using some kind of liquid (for instance, oil, juice, water or wine), add some of the liquid which will help both keep the garlic on the bottom and help the garlic which does get tossed on the sides to dribble down more quickly.

-- Will you use one regularly?
+- Will you use one regularly;

-- Do you have counter space for it? ones that are stored away tend to stay stored away, and never get used.
+- Do you have counter space for it?
+Ones that are stored away tend to stay stored away, and never get used;

-- What size of bowl do you need on it? e.g. do you ever cook in large quantities, either for freezing or for crowds?
+- What size of bowl do you need on it? e.g. Do you ever cook in large quantities, either for freezing or for crowds;

-- Do you need any special discs?
+- Do you need any special discs;

-- Do you want a combo unit that has both a food processor bowl and a blender jug on it?
+- Do you want a combo unit that has both a food processor bowl and a blender jug on it;

-- Do you need a juicer attachment
+- Do you need a juicer attachment;

-- Are all the parts (except the base, obviously) dishwasher safe?
+- Are all the parts (except the base, obviously) dishwasher safe;

-- Check how many years the motor warranty is good for.
+- Check how many years the motor warranty is good for;

-- If you have to send the Food Processor to the company for repair, do they cover shipping both ways?
+- If you have to send the food processor to the company for repair, do they cover shipping both ways?

 A blender for puréeing

 Consider bundling all the attachment bits together in one or two heavy duty sealable plastic bags so that you always know where they are, rather than having them loose in drawers.
-You will find them easier and they will stay dust and grime free.
+You will find them more easily and they will stay dust and grime free.
 As well, the blades are so sharp, you probably don’t want them surprising you while you are fishing at the back of a drawer for something else.
 Despite the blades being sharp, they will actually store well inside a heavy duty plastic bag.

-Some date Food Processors back to a device manufactured in 1919 by an American firm called Universal Co.
+Some date food processors back to a device manufactured in 1919 by an American firm called Universal Co.

 In 1963, a French cook and inventor, Pierre Verdun, created an appliance he called the “Robot-coup.”
 It was a drum with a blade in it, aimed at professional kitchens.
 The blade rotated inside the drum.
 By 1971, he had created smaller units aimed at home kitchens.
 He called the home model “Magimix”.
 It had 3 functions: Start, Stop and Pulse.

 In 1971, a man named Carl G. Sontheimer from Connecticut, aged 57 at the time, saw Verdun’s model at a food show.
-Carl was born in New York in 1914, and a graduate from Massachusetts Institute of Technology (MIT).
+Carl, born in New York in 1914, was a graduate from Massachusetts Institute of Technology (MIT).
 He had had his own electronics company, which he’d sold, and had worked on a microwave direction finder for NASA.
 At the time of his seeing Verdun’s Magimix, Carl was retired and on a trip to France with his wife, Shirley.
 His love of cooking had brought them to the food exhibition.

 Carl was so taken by the Magimix that, even though he was retired, he was inspired on the spot.
 He bought distribution rights for America, and took a dozen of the machines home.
 He analysed what it did well and did poorly, and did modifications, and he and his wife tested out his modifications in their kitchen.
 He made up a new name for it that both sounded French and summed up the machine: he combined the words “cuisine” (“cooking”) and “art”.
 He first displayed it at the National Housewares Exposition in Chicago in 1973.
 Only after the Cuisinart line had taken off in America did Magimix really take off in France.